 The next page is the back of the first "O" page.
 It has pictures of two camels on our hayride and my granddaughter feeding some of the sheep in the barn.

 The front of the last "O" page has pictures of my granddaughter and her daddy, an ostrich and a picture of my new baby granddaughter.
 We had to keep her pretty covered up because it was a hot sunny day.
+And the back cover - the back of the last "O" page - has pictures of my daughter's family, me and my granddaughter and a colorful parrot.
+Again, the "Love You" mat was cut with my Silhouette.

 I really enjoyed making this book for them!
 I always hate giving them away though!
 It was a fun day!